Catholic Church sex abuse cases in the United States: The Boston Globe

 In 2002, The Boston Globe publicized their research of sex abusers within the Catholic church, being primarily priests within the Boston Archdioceses.
-Through the research and interviews conducted, the Boston Globe uncovered upwards of 130 victims of sexual abuse by a single priest.
+Through the research and interviews conducted, The Boston Globe uncovered upwards of 130 victims of sexual abuse by a single priest.
 This information caused a public uproar as many accused priests were still practicing.
-The results of the Boston Globes' research indicate that "more than 800 individuals accused 248 Boston Archdioceses priests of abusing them as children".
+The results of The Boston Globes' research indicate that "more than 800 individuals accused 248 Boston Archdioceses priests of abusing them as children".

 The Boston Globe spoke with several victims about their perpetrators and gathered significant details which were then published.
 Following the first publications, The Boston Globe continued to publish new articles on a daily basis and exposed hundreds of cases where priests were involved in sexual abuse scandals.

 The Boston Globe found that accused priests were put on a temporary "sick leave" and were then transferred to another parish where the priest could have a fresh start.
 This was done without the knowledge of the parish.
 The victims often were offered a financial settlement in order to keep their experience out of the public eye.

 Public opinion

 Differing perspectives and misconceptions contributed to negative public opinion in the U.S. towards what was perceived as the failure of the Catholic hierarchy to respond adequately to allegations of sexual abuse and the seemingly sluggish response of the Vatican to the unfolding scandal.
 Some sources argue that the negative public opinion was fueled in part by statements made to the media by various parties with differing agendas including lawyers for those suing the Church for damages resulting the alleged sexual abuse.
 As the public furor over the scandal grew, some members of the Catholic Church began to see an anti-Catholic agenda behind some of these pronouncements.

-Criticism of media coverage by Catholics and others centered on an excessive focus being placed on Catholic incidences of abuse.
+Criticism of media coverage by Catholics and others centered on an excessive focus being placed on Catholic incidents of abuse.
 Such voices argue that equal or greater levels of child sexual abuse in other religious groups or in secular contexts such as the US public school system have been either ignored or given minimal coverage by mainstream media.
 Anglican writer Philip Jenkins supported many of these arguments stating that media coverage of the abuse story had become "a gross efflorescence of anti-Catholic rhetoric".